raceintospace/raceintospace/doc/manual/manual.md

 * Titan/Proton: Medium-duty rocket; normally the minimum for sending anything to the Moon or beyond.
 Can be used to launch Joint docking and LM tests and Joint lunar landings.
 * Saturn/N1: Heavy-duty rocket, known historically as "Moon rockets".
 Required for launching a Single LM Test or the Historical Lunar Landing.
 The N1 was called N-1 in BARIS, and the Saturn was called Saturn V though RIS 1.1.
 * Nova/UR-700: "Mega"-duty rocket, required for direct ascent capsules.
 The UR-700 was called Vulkon in BARIS; historically, the UR-700 would have been an expanded version of the Proton, whose designation is UR-500.
-* Boosters: Added to rockets (except Nova/UR-700) to let them lift heavier payloads.
+* Boosters: Added to rockets (except Nova/UR-700) so they can lift heavier payloads.
 They make missions a bit riskier, but less expensive.

 ##### Manned Spacecraft